-How to Clean a Mop – Cleaning and Disinfecting Your Mop Head
+How to Clean a Mop – Cleaning and Sanitizing Your Mop Head

 Learn how to clean a mop the proper way.
-Cleaning and disinfecting your mop will help keep harmful bacteria and other germs from spreading on your floors.
+Cleaning and sanitizing your mop will help keep harmful bacteria and other germs from spreading on your floors.

 How often do you mop your floors?
 Daily?
 Weekly?
 Less often?
 No matter how often your mop is used, it is a safe bet it gets pretty dirty.

 Dropped food, mud, pet messes, and more can all add to the funk growing in your mophead.

 Learning how to clean and sanitize your mop is the only surefire way to ensure you are not spreading what is on the mop back onto your floors.

 - How to Clean and Disinfect Your Home after Sickness

 - 26 Things You Should Definitely be Cleaning that May Not be too Obvious